 While at university, he studied subjects such as room acoustics, digital signal processing, electroacoustics, environmental acoustics, psychoacoustics, building acoustics, acoustic measurements, computer programming, and many more.
 In parallel to that, he developed programming skills in MATLAB and Python by implementing measurement and post-processing routines used to perform all experiments throughout his studies.
 His undergraduate thesis researched a low-cost method for modeling tube amplifiers, which was successfully done with Machine Learning and Long Short-Term Memory neural networks, enabling real-time emulation through a Python interface.
 He is also a collaborator for PyTTa – Python in Technical Acoustics, an open-source library that allows the user to make and evaluate acoustic measurements within a Python framework.

 In 2018, he joined WSDG first as an intern and then as an engineer, collaborating in research, development and different aspects of acoustical analysis and simulation, mainly focused on numerical methods.
 After meeting Peter D’Antonio while working with WSDG, Rinaldi joined REDI Acoustics, LLC to continue research and development, focusing on Python implementations of boundary element method applications for low-frequency analysis and optimization and performance evaluation of acoustic devices.
-Along with that, he also performs acoustic analysis using ray-tracing and specular reflection predictions in CATT Acoustics, diffusive devices placement and modulation in small rooms, and several comparisons between acoustic predictions and real-world measurements.
+Along with that, he also performs acoustic analysis using advanced techniques, diffusive devices placement and modulation in small rooms, and several comparisons between acoustic predictions and real-world measurements.

 Thiago was born in 1996 in Araçatuba, a small city in the countryside of São Paulo state, Brazil.
 In 2014 he started attending an Acoustic Engineering course at the Federal University of Santa Maria, Brazil, and he is going to receive his B.S. degree by October 2020.
 Since he was 10 years old, Thiago started attending drums classes and playing at church, which he does until today.
 His love for music and his facilities with math calculations led him to join both things and attend the acoustic engineering course.